 4. Shires League members, League Secretary and Management Committee shall abide by the rules and conditions set out in the constitution of Badminton England.

-5. SECOND TEAMS –Conditions for counties entering Second Teams.
+5. SECOND TEAMS –Conditions for counties entering Second Teams and additional teams

 (For clarification: if an U14 player is ranked 3 at U18, ranked 2 at U16 and ranked 1 at U14, this player would need to be nominated for U14 First Team, U16 First Team and U18 First Team.
 If an U16 player is ranked 4 at U16 and ranked 7 at U18, the player should be nominated for the U16 First Team, but is able to represent the U18 First Team or U18 Second Team.)

 6. Participating Counties must agree to further an atmosphere of good sportsmanship.
 Team Managers (See Rules 17 & 33) are responsible for ensuring this among their players and must not allow excited supporters to influence or distract players on court.

 AGE GROUP REGULATIONS and MEMBERSHIP

 7. To be eligible to play in Shires League Under 12 matches players must have been born in 2007 or more recently.
 To be eligible to play in Shires League Under 14 matches players must have been born in 2005 or more recently.
 To be eligible to play in Shires League Under 16 matches players must have been born in 2003 or more recently.
 To be eligible to play in Shires League Under 18 matches players must have been born in 2001 or more recently.
 To be eligible to play in Shires League Under 20 matches players must have been born in 1999 or more recently. i.e. Children shall be eligible to play for a team if they are under the stipulated age before the 1st January within the current season and conform to the rules of eligibility as set out in the Eligibility Document.